CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Most-Salient-Points.md

 ##### -F-1: Apply several legal frameworks & define R4 (Roles & Relationships, Rights & Responsibilities)

+**Methodology - Dazza & Beth.**

 ##

 ##### -F-2: Merits of Agency Law framework

+**Conversation & evaluation between Cem & Jim and Beth & Dazza.**

-Including when to realize that an Agency Law analysis does NOT apply:
+_Including when to realize that an Agency Law analysis does NOT apply:_

 ClickThrough Agreement DAO:Agency “We are not your agent if we do nothing”.

-No action or agency relationship: it is extremely important that users understand there is no agency relationship if something is put forth as a vote, because if it is NOT accepted by the (Publishing) DAO, the (Publishing) DAO should be able to drop it as it is non-binding and not executable under an Agency Law relationship.
-Disclaimer advised: DAO may say yes, no, or do nothing.
+_**No action or agency relationship: it is extremely important that users understand there is no agency relationship if something is put forth as a vote, because if it is NOT accepted by the (Publishing) DAO, the (Publishing) DAO should be able to drop it as it is non-binding and not executable under an Agency Law relationship.**_

+_**Disclaimer advised: DAO may say yes, no, or do nothing (Dazza)._

 ##

 ##### -F-3: Merits of Contract Law framework (+ some Tort Law maybe)

+**Conversation & evaluation between Cem & Jim and Beth & Dazza.**

-Agency Law vs. Contract law: Contract law disclaimers for functions(Bryan and Silke)
+_Agency Law vs. Contract law: Contract law disclaimers for functions(Bryan and Silke)_

 Much can be done with Contract Law, the question is if things fall through the cracks how does agency law catch that.

 ##

 ##### -F-4: Dichotomy between traditional set-up & AALE/DAO in relation with Legal Structures

+**Char prepared and explained by Beth & Dazza**

 ##